CodePosse/NG8-Material-Boilerplate/demo-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Overview

+The vast majority of the modules you will need are included and placed in a TypeScript file called `material.ts` inside the `src/` folder.

+Like mentioned above, the `src/` folder contains most of the Angular Material components imported, but NOT used in any context yet.
+You can go to the [Angular Material](https://material.angular.io/components/categories) homepage and get copy-and-paste examples of the components.
+To see what items are available, you can open the `material.ts` file and see the names of the modules that are imported.

+### What you get
+This is pretty minimal, but it should help.
+- I have the majority of Angular Material components readily available for you to use.
+Just copy-paste them from [Angular Material](https://material.angular.io/components/categories).
+- I use the default indigo-pink Material theme in `styles.scss` but you can change it later.
+- I have included Material Icons by linking from `index.html`
+- I have created a header and footer and used Material Design's `<mat-card>` wrapping a piece of text to let you know they are working.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).